The Transporter Bridge, the Eiffel Tower of the Charente river

 Take a detour to see the private property, the Limoise, safe haven of the future writer and naval officer Pierre Loti, who spent his Thursdays there during his childhood.

-"All my childhood is intimately linked to this little corner of the world, to the old oak woods, to its stony ground covered by carpet of thyme, or heather."
+“My whole childhood is intimately linked to this little corner of the world, to these old oak woods, to its stony ground covered with wild thyme or heather”.